Home » Simple Living » 8 Ways to Be Kind to Your Future Self

 Removing Christmas lights at Happy Simple Living blog

-Undoing the tightly-wrapped wires, twisting the clips loose and cutting the plastic zip-ties is a tedious, painstaking job that takes an unimaginably long time.
+Undoing the tightly-wrapped wires, twisting the clips loose and cutting the plastic zip-ties is a tedious, painstaking job that takes forever.
 One strand of lights took me more than an hour to remove, and this tree had, of course, 12 strands.
-So each year, I removed one or two strands before packing the tree up for the season.
+Each year, I removed one or two strands before packing the tree up for the season.

 After Christmas when the tree was down to its last two burned-out light strands, I was anxious to move it out of the living room and un-anxious to spend two hours on the loathesome task.